-“Yes Dad,” she responded sarcastically as I handed the MP3 back.
-She stalked off and the music once again began to play.
-I turned to watch everyone enjoying the water once again; Matty, Luca and Ben were playing their own little game of Tag while little Georgie was playing with Tommy building a sandcastle.
+“Yes, Dad,” she responded sarcastically as I handed the MP3 back.
+She stalked off, then the music once again began to play.
+I turned to watch everyone enjoying the water; Matty, Luca, and Ben played their own little game of Tag while little Georgie was playing with Tommy building a sandcastle.
 Where did they find the bucket that looked suspiciously like a castle?
-I headed back into the water and dived under, aiming for Tobi who was chatting to Mac and Nate.
-I come up under his legs and pulled him under then emerged myself.
+I headed back into the water diving under, aiming for Tobi chatting to Mac and Nate.
+I come up under his legs pulling him under then emerged myself.

 “There’s a giant squid,” he screamed at the top of his lungs spluttering and splashing the water around.
-Mac and Nate were in hysterics and I heard laughter from elsewhere too.
+Mac and Nate were in hysterics as I heard laughter from elsewhere too.

 “You bastard, you are absolutely evil,” he clung to me like a wet monkey.

-“Watch your language, Sparkplug,” Mac admonished as he finally released me and began treading water.
+“Watch your language, Sparkplug,” Mac admonished as he finally released me treading water.

 “He scared me,” he whined like a two-year-old to his sister.

-“Grow up, you are twelve now not a little child,” she answered sternly and then cracked up laughing.
-Then we began an epic game of tag, everyone got involved, even the smallest kids.
-The older ones would hoist them onto their backs and we’d swim away from whoever was ‘it’.
-Most of the time I had little Tommy on my back but occasionally little Kelly would beg to go on my back, what one twin wanted, the other twin wanted too.
+“Grow up, you are twelve now not a little child,” she answered sternly, then cracked up laughing.
+We began an epic game of Tag, everyone got involved, even the smallest kids.
+The older ones would hoist them onto their backs while we’d swim away from whoever was ‘it’.
+Most of the time I had little Tommy on my back but occasionally little Kelly would beg to go on my back, what one twin wanted, the other twin wanted.

-I was thoroughly enjoying myself when my alarm went off remind me of the time so I sighed and called out.
+I was thoroughly enjoying myself when my alarm went off, reminding me of the time, so I sighed and called out.

 “Right then everyone, time for showers and bedtime,” I got lots of groans and calls for a further five minutes, “No, it’s now time for bed,”

 “Yes, Sir,” Larry replied sarcastically but smiled as he said it.
-The others all grabbed their towels and started drying off before making their way out of the Biodome.
-Everyone was chattering excitedly as I found Mac and touched her arm, holding her back.
-She looked at me quizzically but nodded and took a seat, slightly out of view as the others left.
+The others all grabbed their towels, starting to dry off before making their way out of the Biodome.
+Everyone was chattering excitedly as I found Mac touching her arm, holding her back.
+She looked at me quizzically but nodded taking a seat, slightly out of view as the others left.

 “So what was so important that you had to keep me back?
-Advice on love?” she joked and brushed the sand off her.
+Love advice?” she joked as she brushed the sand off her.